|| Eligibility and Pre-Award Issues | Application Process ||

 When will I be notified whether or not I have been selected?

-Notifications will take place in the spring of the following year via postal mail, normally by the end of March.
+Notifications will take place in the spring of the following year via postal mail.

 If I move or change my e-mail after submitting my application, should I send you address updates?